-Owned and managed by the gregarious nature-lover Sibusiso Shangase, with marketing and management, support from Green Corridors, a Durban based environmental non-profit organisation supported by the economic development unit of eThekwini Municipality.
-Sibusiso is a certified South African Tourist Guide, and his qualified team welcome guests to the site and offer a guiding service to visitors keen to know more about the area.
-The site is on his family’s ancestral land, which allows him to talk to visitors personally and authentically about the diverse fauna, flora and history of the area.
+Owned and managed by the gregarious nature-lover Sibusiso Shangase, with marketing and management, support from Green Corridors, a Durban-based environmental non-profit organization supported by the economic development unit of eThekwini Municipality.
+Sibusiso is a certified South African Tourist Guide, and his qualified team welcomes guests to the site and offers a guiding service to visitors keen to know more about the area.
+The site is on his family’s ancestral land, which allows him to talk to visitors personally and authentically about the diverse fauna, flora, and history of the area.

 Mqeku is accessible with a conventional car – but is especially fun for 4×4 fans – offering various trails throughout the reserve – self-drive or more formal 4×4 trails offered by Monteseel Adventures.